tav/gitfund/mvp/app/page/gitfund.md

 We are using this basic version of GitFund to raise sponsorship to cover the costs of developing and running GitFund itself.
 As a sponsor, you will get the full list of benefits listed above when the site goes live.

-And thanks to the "Sponsored By" widget that will be included in the footer of this site, your sponsorship will be displayed across the whole of GitFund  — showing off just how awesome you are for making this [much needed infrastructure][ford-report] possible!
+And thanks to the "Sponsored By" widget included in the site's footer, your sponsorship will be displayed across the whole of GitFund  — showing off just how awesome you are for making this [much needed infrastructure][ford-report] possible!

 ### Timeline

-The initial version of GitFund will be ready for use by projects within 4-5 months of us hitting our base target.
+The initial version of GitFund will be ready for use by projects within 4-5 months of us hitting our target.
 This period will be used to set up the various legal/regulatory requirements as well as to develop the site itself.

 The site will launch with an initial set of projects.
 If you'd like to be included as part of this launch set, please leave a supportive comment below with a brief description and a link to your project/repo.